Twitter Tips & Strategies

 By Spencer Lanoue

-Switching your Twitter account from private to public takes just a few clicks, but understanding why you should do it and what happens afterward is the real unlock for growth.
-This guide will walk you through the simple steps to make your account public on any device, what you should check before you do so, and how to make the most of your newfound visibility.
+Switching your Twitter account from private to public takes just a few clicks, but understanding why you should do it and what happens afterward is the real key to growth.
+This guide will walk you through the simple steps to make your account public on any device, what you should check before doing so, and how to make the most of your newfound visibility.

 The ‘Why’ Behind Going Public: Unlocking Growth and Reach